Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: INTRODUCTION

 \section{INTRODUCTION}

-``Supernova (SN) impostors" are a class of eruptive transient sources found alongside supernovae (SNe) in modern surveys, although they are generally fainter than SNe and usually have narrow H emission lines \citep{V00,S11}.
-SN impostors display a wide variety of peak luminosity and light-curve shape, and are usually associated with nonterminal eruptions of evolved massive stars like luminous blue variables (LBVs), based on comparison with giant eruptions of LBVs like $\eta$ Carinae and P~Cygni where the stars are known to have survived.
+``Supernova (SN) impostors" are a class of eruptive transient sources found alongside supernovae (SNe) in modern surveys, although they are generally less luminous than SNe and usually have narrow ($\leq 1000$~km~s$^{-1}$) H emission lines \citep{V00,S11}.
+SN impostors display a wide variety of peak luminosity and light-curve shape, and are usually associated with non-terminal eruptions of evolved massive stars like luminous blue variables (LBVs), based on comparison with giant eruptions of LBVs like $\eta$~Carinae and P~Cygni where the stars are known to have survived.
+However, the progenitors and physical causes of SN impostor eruptions may be diverse.
 In the case of AT~2016blu, the transient source discussed in this paper, the star survived its outbursts (and is therefore a likely SN impostor) because it continued to have multiple additional outbursts up to the present time.